uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 For all possible outcomes...
 <!-- .element: class="fragment" -->

-which is the one that results in the most work being carried out?
+which outcome results in the most work being carried out?
 <!-- .element: class="fragment" -->

 --